 The site is heaven for dogs, if a little hilly.
 A woodland nature trail borders the site and John Fowler Holidays also own the beach over the road, which is pet-friendly all year round.

-Dogs are allowed in the Manor House, too, where you can grab a drink, get on the WiFi and enjoy the evening entertainment.
-This is really quite rare for a holiday park so it is lovely to see – pets can chill out on their own little sofa next to a jar stuffed with treats.
+Dogs are allowed in the Manor House too, where you can grab a drink, get some WiFi and enjoy the evening entertainment.
+This is really quite rare for a holiday park so it is lovely to see.
+Pets can chill out on their own little sofa next to a jar stuffed with treats.

 From what we could tell, the van was pretty much brand new and felt like a home-from-home.
 Not only did it have double glazing and central heating but there was a lovely electric fire to take the chill off in the evenings.
 The shower was hot and powerful, too – on a par, if not better, than what we have at home!